aradar46/aradar46.github.io/_posts/2024-11-10-Bash-History-with-fuzzy-matching.md

 {% include figure.liquid loading="eager" path="assets/img/bashHistory.jpg" class="img-fluid rounded z-depth-1" %}

-# Supercharge Your Bash History with fzf and Shared History

 *Boost productivity by expanding your command history and adding the power of `fzf` fuzzy search to your terminal.*

 ## Why Optimize Your Bash History?